JM233333/jm233333.github.io/index.md

 - **2022 - 2023 : TA,** Operating Systems: Design and Implementation (2022 Spring, 2023 Spring), taught by Yanyan Jiang, Department of Computer Science and Technology, Nanjing University.

-- **2016.9 - 2020.6 : Informal TA,** The C Programming Language, taught by Haiping Zhu, Department of Computer Science and Technology, Xi'an Jiaotong University.
+- **2016 - 2020 : Informal TA,** The C Programming Language (Autumn), taught by Haiping Zhu, Department of Computer Science and Technology, Xi'an Jiaotong University.

 - **2019.1 - 2019.6 : Acting chairman of ICPC team,** Department of Computer Science and Technology, Xi'an Jiaotong University.